WHO ARE WE?

 If you fail to meet your payment obligations in relation to any finance that we have provided or arranged or you have committed a serious credit infringement then we may disclose this information to a credit reporting body.

 You have the right to request access to the credit information that we hold about you and make a request for us to correct that credit information if needed.
-Please see the heading Access and correction of your personal and credit information, below.
+Please refer to the heading access and correction of your personal and credit information, below.

-From time to time we may use your personal information to provide you with current information about mortgage loans, special offers you may find of interest, changes to our organisation, or new products or services being offered by us or any company we are associated with.
+From time to time we may use your personal information to provide you with current information about mortgage loans, special offers you may find of interest, changes to our organisation, or new products or services being offered by us or any company (such as QBE Insurance) that we are associated with.
 By providing us with your personal information, you consent to us using your information to contact you on an ongoing basis for this purpose, including by mail, email, SMS, social media and telephone.

 UPDATING YOUR PERSONAL INFORMATION